Open-source religion: Yoism

 According to one founder, Daniel Kriegman, Yoism (founded 1994) combines rational inquiry, empiricism, and science with Spinozan or Einsteinian pantheism.
 Inspired by the Linux operating system, Kriegman describes his religion as "open-source" and explains that, similar to open-source software projects, participants in Yoism do not owe their allegiance to any leader and that their sense of authority emerges via group consensus decision-making.
 Yoism adopted the Creative Commons Attribution-ShareAlike copyleft license for sharing original works in May 2015.

-Human Worship

-Human Worship, or Open Religion, is an "eternal tradition of considering Human absolute, highest value", "considering God as Human continuation to infinity through Soul", described in its sacred book, shared in public domain by the formula "All rights reserved for God.
-Open Soul Holy Scripture of Human Worship is word of God, common heritage of Humankind, published anonymously, free for copying".
-The blessing gesture and sacred sign of Open Religion is the circle or zero, with the human in the center of coordinates.
-Human Worshippers bow to every human soul, laying the hand on heart and saying "Believe in yourself!".
-They organize "soul societies" for missionary work, friendship, love and common joy.
-Also they believe in every human having the capacity to be a prophet, every human action to be prayer and all consequences as revelation from God, claiming that practical experience inspires true faith and skeptics are the same holy persons as prophets.

 Dudeism

 Dudeism is a religion based mainly on Taoism and Epicureanism, but which uses the film The Big Lebowski as its primary liturgical vehicle.
 It has no strict doctrine and instead invites its ministers and followers to help decide its tenets.
 Its founder has frequently referred to Dudeism as an "open-source religion".